OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/how-to-install-tf-networking-openshift4.rst

 .. _how-to-install-tf-networking-and-red-hat-openshift-44-on-amazon-web-services:

-How to Install Tungsten Fabric and Red Hat OpenShift 4.4 on Amazon Web Services
+How to Install OpenSDN and Red Hat OpenShift 4.4 on Amazon Web Services
 -----------------------------------------------------------------------------------
-Follow these procedures to install Tungsten Fabric and Red Hat Openshift 4.4 on Amazon Web Services (AWS):
+Follow these procedures to install OpenSDN and Red Hat Openshift 4.4 on Amazon Web Services (AWS):

 .. _when-to-use-this-procedure-1: